2022–23 South Dakota State Jackrabbits women's basketball team: Previous season

-In the 2021–22 season, t he Jackrabbits went 29–9 overall and 17–1 in conference play.
-They finished tied for first in conference play and with tiebreaker system in place they were seeded number one in the 2022 Summit League women's basketball tournament based on a higher NCA NET Ranking.
-The Jackrabbits finished off number eight seed Denver 86–59 in the first round and then passed by number four seed Oral Roberts 72−53.
-In the championship game, the Jackrabbits would fall to the number two seed South Dakota 56–45.
+In the 2021–22 season, the Jackrabbits went 29–9 overall and 17–1 in conference play.
+They finished tied for first in conference play, and with a tiebreaker system in place, they were seeded number one in the 2022 Summit League women's basketball tournament based on a higher NCA NET ranking.
+The Jackrabbits finished off number eight seed Denver 86–59 in the first round, and then passed by number four seed Oral Roberts 72−53.
+In the championship game, the Jackrabbits fell to the number two seed South Dakota 56–45.

-The Jackrabbits were one of the top teams to miss the 2022 NCAA tournament but were an automatic qualifier for the 2022 Women's National Invitation Tournament.
+The Jackrabbits were one of the top teams to miss the 2022 NCAA tournament, but were an automatic qualifier for the 2022 Women's National Invitation Tournament.
 In their first-round game they played Ohio and won 87–57.
 Their second-round match-up against Big Ten opponent Minnesota ended with the Jackrabbits on top 78–57.
 The Jackrabbits faced Drake in the third round of the WNIT and slipped past them 84−66.
-The Jackrabbits quarterfinals match was against SEC opponent Alabama and beat them 78−73.
-The Jackrabbits' semifinal game was a rematch from November against UCLA of the Pac-12 and like the first match-up ending in a Jackrabbits win, the Jackrabbits would move past the Bruins 62–59.
-The Jackrabbits, hosting the WNIT championship game, played Seton Hall and beat them 82–50 winning their first WNIT championship.
+The Jackrabbits' quarterfinals match was against SEC opponent Alabama, whom they beat 78−73.
+The Jackrabbits' semifinal game was a rematch from November against UCLA of the Pac-12, and, like the first match-up, ended in a Jackrabbits win.
+The Jackrabbits moved past the Bruins 62–59.
+The Jackrabbits, hosting the WNIT championship game, played Seton Hall and beat them 82–50, winning their first WNIT championship.